top of page

 The grandmother must be a Christian.

-The grandmother must have attended one of the Financial Literacy Classes sponsored by the African American Grandmothers Gathering, prior to applying for the scholarship.
+Before applying for the scholarship, the grandmother must have attended one of the Financial Literacy Classes sponsored by The Grandmothers Gathering.

 The grandmother and grandchild(ren) must be citizens of the United States.